 There are 2 hotels, one hostel and one campsite, as well as a sea turtle protection camp.

 You can eat fresh food, fish from the shore, snorkel and relax away from the problems of civilization.
+You don't need to worry about safety there, it's just as safe as it is in Puerto Vallarta.

 9. Visit Islas Marietas